 - 1. Board Policy Committee.
-This committee researches policy issues, and provides information and recommendations to the Board.
+This committee researches policy issues, and provides information and recommendations to the Board. - 2.
+Parent-Teacher Advisory Committee.

-- 2. Transportation.

-- 3. Curriculum and Instruction.

-- 4. Buildings and Grounds.

-- 5. Finance.

-- 6. Parent-Teacher Advisory Committee (Student Discipline Committee).
 This committee assists in the development of student behavior policy and procedure, and provides information and recommendations to the Board.
 Its members are parents/guardians and teachers, and may include persons whose expertise or experience is needed.
-The committee reviews such issues as administering medication in the schools, reciprocal reporting between the School District and local law enforcement agencies regarding criminal offenses committed by students, student discipline, disruptive classroom behavior, school bus safety procedures, and the dissemination of student conduct information.

-- 7. Behavioral Interventions Committee.
-This committee develops and monitors procedures for using behavioral interventions in accordance with Board policy 7:230, Misconduct by Students with Disabilities, and provides information and recommendations to the Board.
-At the Board President's discretion, the Parent-Teacher Advisory Committee (Student Discipline Committee), shall perform the duties assigned to the Behavioral Interventions Committee.
+The committee reviews such issues as administering medication in the schools, reciprocal reporting between the School District and local law enforcement agencies regarding criminal offenses committed by students, student discipline, disruptive classroom behavior, school bus safety procedures, and the dissemination of student conduct information. - 3.
+Behavioral Interventions Committee.
+This committee, coordinated by the Executive Director of the Special Education Cooperative, develops and monitors procedures for using behavioral interventions in accordance with Board policy 7:230, Misconduct by Students with Disabilities.
+Committee reports and recommendations are made to the Board upon its request.